-Laura Botwinick is the Director of GPHAP and a Lecturer at the School of Social Service Administration.
+Laura Botwinick is the Director of GPHAP and a Lecturer at the Crown Family School of Social Work, Policy, and Practice.
 Before joining the University of Chicago, Ms. Botwinick worked at The Joint Commission for over 20 years, most recently serving as Vice President for Innovation and New Product Development at Joint Commission Resources/Joint Commission International and as Co-Director of the Joint Commission International Center for Patient Safety.
 Before that, she was Director of Board and Committee Activities at The Joint Commission.
 Ms. Botwinick served as a Mentor for the Centers for Medicare and Medicaid Innovation (CMMI) Innovation Advisors Program, coaching several teams working on Triple Aim improvement projects.
 She was a Fellow at the Institute for Healthcare Improvement (IHI) in 2004-2005 and remains an active member of the IHI Fellowship Alumni.

 Colleen M. Grogan